Last Update: May 15, 2023

 That means proteins including meat, fish, and poultry.
 Most nuts and seeds are also permitted, as are many fats.
 Some fruits like blueberries are low FODMAPs.
 Many vegetables such as carrots, eggplant, zucchini, peppers, green beans, lettuce, cucumbers, potatoes, and tomatoes are low FODMAPS as well.
 Finally, some grains and pseudograins such as oats, quinoa, and rice are also low FODMAP.
 You can find a complete list on the low-FODMAP app, created at Monash University.

-If you have been diagnosed with IBS, or have symptoms of abdominal cramping or pain, bloating, gas, and altered bowel habits including diarrhea, constipation, or alternating bouts of both, and have ruled out SIBO by taking this free quiz, then a low-FODMAP diet may be just what you need.
+If you have been diagnosed with IBS, or have symptoms of abdominal cramping or pain, bloating, gas, and altered bowel habits including diarrhea, constipation, or alternating bouts of both, and have ruled out SIBO, then a low-FODMAP diet may be just what you need.
 Check with your healthcare professional before beginning any new dietary regimen.
 Working with a nutritionist may be especially helpful if you are a vegetarian, have food intolerances, or dietary restrictions due to another condition such as diabetes.

 I don’t like to lay down rules, so let’s call these steps.
 They’re pretty straightforward and easy to follow.